rohitsupekar/learn-PDEs-from-data/README.md

 `pdel.pdelearn` has the core framework of generating library functions, cross-validation, and stability selection.
 `pdel.funcs` provides helper functions.
 `pdel.solvers` provides solvers for sparse regression.

+# Example

+Please check `example.ipynb` which describes using the module on simulated data from the Fisher-KPP equations.